shopsys/shopsys/docs/installation/installation-using-docker-application-setup.md

 This guide expects that you have already set up your Docker environment.
 If you have not already done that check the [Installation using Docker](./installation-guide.md#installation-using-docker).

-## 1. Set up the Shopsys Platform application
+## 1. Set up Shopsys Platform application
 Now that the Docker environment is prepared we can setup the application itself.

 ### 1.1.
 Connect into terminal of the Docker container